FAQ (Updated 17th February)

-We’re delighted to be able to welcome guests again after being closed for so much of 2020.
 The Grange has always been a laid back place to stay & until now, the only “rules” we’ve ever had were “no bike shoes in the house” & “no politics around the dining table”.
-Unfortunately Coronavirus hasn’t gone away, so as you’ll appreciate, we’ve had to change a few things to allow us to reopen.
+Unfortunately Coronavirus hasn’t gone away, so we’ve got to have processes in place to keep us all safe.

-If you live outside the UK you can book if you live in countries where travel to Wales is permitted.
-If you are travelling from, or have travelled through, a country which requires a self-isolation period, you must complete this before you arrive at The Grange unless you are exempt from doing so.
-We’ll ask you to show proof that you have self-isolated or that you are exempt when you check in.
+If you are travelling from outside the UK, there is a list of countries where travel to Wales is permitted.
+If you are required to quarantine or self-isolate then you must complete this before you arrive at The Grange & we’ll ask you to show proof that you have done so when you check in.

-When you check in, we will ask everyone for proof of address (passport, driving licence or recent bill) & any additional documentation mentioned above.
-If you can’t provide this then we will not check you in and we will charge you the full cost of your booking.
+When you check in, we have to collect the name, address and phone number of every adult checking in for Track & Trace purposes, so make sure that you and all adults in your group can provide proof of address (passport, driving licence or recent bill) & any additional documentation mentioned above.
+If you are not able to do so, we reserve the right to not check you in and charge you the full cost of your booking.

 When can I check in & out?